-- Letting the cheesecake chill at least two hours or more will let the flavors marry together nicely.
+- Letting the cheesecake chill for at least two hours or more will let the flavors marry together nicely.
 It also helps the cheesecake slice easier when served.

 - Freezing this cheesecake is super simple.
 Simply slice the cheesecake into 8-10 slices.
 Place them on a cookie sheet and freeze for 1 hour.
-After frozen, place each slice into their own freezer bag and write the date on each bag.
+After frozen, place each slice into its own freezer bag and write the date on each bag.
 This cheesecake will keep for at least a month or more in the freezer.